 Dr. Saeed: When it comes to heart trouble, the goal always is to catch the problem before there’s permanent damage.
 That’s what we’re here for.
 When people ignore symptoms, they’re putting themselves at risk for having permanent damage to their heart or an even worse outcome.

 Dr. Athar Saeed is a board certified cardiologist with Morris Hospital Cardiovascular Specialists.
-Along with Dr. Syed Ahmed, Dr. Mary Gordon, and Cardiology Nurse Practitioner Alyssa Dearth, the practice has office locations in Channahon, Dwight, Morris, and Ottawa.
+Along with Dr. Syed Ahmed, Dr. Mary Menz, and Cardiology Nurse Practitioner Sherese Pruss, the practice has office locations in Channahon, Dwight, Morris, and Ottawa.
 For more information, go to morrishospital.org/cvspecialists, or call 815-705-1000.